 Bowness Park (8900 48 Ave NW) has 2.5 kilometres of trails maintained by the City of Calgary.
 The terrain is flat so it’s perfect for beginners.

-Shaganappi Point Golf Course (1200 26 St SW) is also beginner-friendly.
-The cross country ski course is pretty, terrain is mostly flat (with one more difficult trail), and you get great views of downtown!
+Shaganappi Point Golf Course (1200 26 St SW) has 7 kilometres of groomed trails.
+The cross country ski course is pretty, there is beginner-friendly terrain on the west side of the golf course, and you get great views of downtown!
 See the trail map here.

 South Glenmore Park (8415 24 St SW) cross country ski trails are maintained by the City of Calgary and typically trackset on Wednesdays.

 Maple Ridge Golf Course (1240 Mapleglade Dr SE) is Calgary’s largest groomed golf course.
 It is maintained by the City of Calgary and typically trackset on Tuesdays.